Carole Gray

+Early life and career

-Born in Bulawayo, Rhodesia, she arrived in England in 1956 and began her 12-year acting career by appearing in the television series,The Avengers.
+Born in Bulawayo, Rhodesia (now part of Zimbabwe), she arrived in England in 1956 and began her 12-year acting career by appearing in the television series, The Avengers.
 She made her first notable film appearance as Cliff Richard's girlfriend, Toni, in The Young Ones (1961).

 Shortly after, she appeared predominantly in horror films like Curse of the Fly, Devils of Darkness, and Island of Terror, and was even given the nickname, "Scream Queen".

 In 1968, she returned to Africa where she appeared on stage in plays like Harvey in 1968, Fiddler on the Roof in 1969, and Taubie Kushlick's production of No, No, Nanette at the Alexander Theatre in Johannesburg, 1972.

 Personal life

 Carole married her first husband, Peter Graham Du Toit, in December 1957.
-The two later divorced, and Gray married again, this time to diamond heir, Douglas Cullinan (who was formerly married to actress, Diane Todd from 1965-1975).
+The two later divorced, and Gray remarried to diamond heir Douglas Cullinan (who was formerly married to actress Diane Todd from 1965-1975).